 If your dentist advises against treatment, the bony growth will remain inside your mouth.
 If the growth is small, this may not bother you, but large bony growths can be distracting.
 Try to avoid touching the growth with your tongue.
-Rinsing your mouth with an antiseptic mouthwash like Colgate Total® Mouthwash for Gum Health can also help keep your tori clean.
+Rinsing your mouth with an antiseptic mouthwash can also help keep your tori clean.

 Any growths inside your mouth should always be examined by your dentist, just to be safe, though they may end up being benign conditions like torus mandibularis.